-This post is written by our holistic veterinarian at "I and love and you", Dr. Angie Krause, DVM, CVA, CCRT
+This post is written by holistic veterinarian at "I and love and you", Dr. Angie Krause, DVM, CVA, CCRT

 Would you know what to do if your dog was choking on a toy and could not breathe?
 In this article, I am going to walk you through the steps to take to stay calm and save your pup’s life.